wesbos/JavaScript30/readme.md

 * [Eshan Vohra](https://github.com/eshanvohra) is currently doing this challenge.
 Check out my repo [here](https://github.com/eshanvohra/JavaScript30).
 * [RegusAl](https://github.com/RegusAl) is currently doing this challenge.
 Check out my repo [here](https://github.com/RegusAl/JavaScript30).
 * [Ayush Gupta's](https://javascript30.ayushgupta.tech/) implementation of JavaScript30 challenge with some add-ons & updated design.
+* [Stiaannel's](https://stiaannel.co.za/my-projects/javascript30) implementation of the Javascript30 challenge, with small design changes and a couple of extra features.

 ## Alternative Implementations
 Here are some links of people who have done the tutorials, but in a different language or framework: